fastly/terraform-provider-fastly/website/docs/r/service_dictionary_items_v1.html.markdown

 Provides a grouping of fastly dictionary items that can be applied to a service.

-This resource will populate a dictionary with the items configured in the items map and it will track their state going forward.
+This resource will populate a dictionary with the items and it will track their state going forward.
-Additional dictionary items can be added through the Fastly API/console.
-These externally created items will be ignored by the resource.
+Additional dictionary items can be added through the Fastly API/console, but will be removed from fastly if terraform detects a difference in the remote state.

 The Fastly API/console can also be used to modify the items that are managed through Terraform.
-In this case the default behaviour of the resource will be to align the local and remoted states.
-This would adjust the values in the items or delete them accordingly.
-If Terraform is being used to only create items then the lifecyle ignore_changes field can be used with the resource.
+In this case the default behaviour of the resource will be to realign the remoted state.
+The items in the remote fastly dictionary will be updated or deleted according to the terraform plan.

+If Terraform is being used to only create initial items in a dictionary, then the lifecyle ignore_changes field can be used with the resource.
 An example of this configuraiton is provided below.

 ## Example Usage